 She hurried to pack a bag,

-location of the Federation representative, got the address with no problem and
+the Federation representative and fortunately got the address with no problem.

-waited until it was her turn to transport.
+Then she just had to wait until it was her turn to transport, imagining all the

 His house appeared in front